SaymaShipra/service-system-client/README.md

-# MyReviews App
+# ServiceHub App

 ## Purpose

-MyReviews is a React-based application that allows users to view, edit, and delete their service reviews.
+ServiceHub is a React-based application that allows users to view, edit, and delete their service reviews.
 It integrates with a backend API to fetch user reviews and service details, providing a seamless experience to manage feedback on services they have used.

 ## Live URL